Chatbot to order pizza, chatbot to create a killer playlist, chatbot to read the most interesting articles on the Web this morning…

 Well, maybe bots are not so widespread yet but it looks like they are here to stay & thrive, and businesses are trying to take advantage of that smart interlocutors as much as they can.

-Putting it simple: Chatbots are programs that talk to people via messengers and are able to answer their questions in a conversational tone (they sound like humans).
+Putting it simply: Chatbots are programs that talk to people via messengers (chatbot messenger) and are able to answer their questions in a conversational tone (they sound like humans).

 Not all bots are the same, let’s stick to this split into two types to better understand how they differ: